MewsSystems/gitbook-connector-api/operations/accounts.md

 ## Merge accounts

-Merges ore or more accounts to another.
+Merges two or more accounts together.
+The given source accounts will be merged into the given target account and the merged account will keep the target account ID.

 ### Request